-Selfish, manipulative people, without remorse and with an excessive ego.
+Selfish, manipulative people without remorse and with an excessive ego.
 In other words, toxic people.
 In popular language, these individuals are called narcissistic psychopaths and it’s extremely likely that you’ve come across some of them.

 Although this profile isn’t listed as a disorder in the DSM-5, it does share features with two conditions: narcissistic personality disorder and antisocial personality disorder.
-These characteristics result in a profile well worth keeping away from.
+These characteristics result in a personality profile that’s well worth keeping away from.

 In this article, you’ll find useful information for recognizing a narcissistic psychopath.
 This is something that’s not always easy, because these people are full of lies and charm, at least until they get what they want (or someone prevents them from doing so).
 Let’s take a look.

 To know what narcissistic psychopaths are like, the first thing is to understand the two disorders after which they’re named.
 Here’s a brief summary of both: